Sevaarcen/chess-bot/README.md

 A Chess Bot program made for a friendly tournament where every participant has to create a chess bot from scratch to compete via Chess.com.
 This is a hobby project for fun, and to improve ability to build more complex Rust programs.

+Using this in rated Chess.com games may result in a ban.
+Only use against knowingly consenting opponents and comply with all terms of service, etc.

 # Strategems